To be formed as clay in the potter’s hands

 The Episcopal Servant Ministries seminar is a way to explore the direction God is calling you.
 Required before registering for the NJ School for Ministry, the seminar is open to all and will help participants discern the direction of their ministry, whether lay or ordained.

-Held regularly, the dates of the ESM seminars for the first half of 2022 have been released, with the first seminar beginning Jan.
-15. Anyone who wants to begin the discernment process would benefit by registering for this seminar now.
+Held regularly, the next seminar begins July 10.
+Anyone who wants to begin the discernment process would benefit by registering for this seminar now.

 Are you feeling drawn toward something new in service to God’s people?
 The Episcopal Servant Ministries seminar will allow you to explore how the Spirit may be moving you!

 Have you ever picked up the phone and called someone because something inside you just moved you to do so?
 Have you ever stepped in or stepped up to do something good and then found yourself saying “I’m not sure what made me do that (but I’m glad I did!)”?
 The Spirit of the Living God is at work in your life.
 Always.
 And the Spirit is always inviting you to participate in God’s work.

 The call of the Spirit does not always require us to do something that shocks the world—like Noah’s call to build and ark and populate it with two of every species.
 It isn’t often accompanied by Isaiah’s extraordinary vision of seraphs with six wings and a house filled with smoke.
 It doesn’t always require (at least up front) magnificent courage and readiness to confront danger … as in the call of Jonah to preach conversion to those truly awful Ninevites.
 It doesn’t always turn the world’s expectations upside down as in the call of young David.
 And you surely don’t have to be knocked off your donkey and blinded by a brilliant light like Paul to be called to participate in God’s work.